marklysze/Magic-Pocket-Control-ESP32/README.md

 6. Save the file
 7. Create a main source file under *src/main/* that has the ID of the board prefixed by "main-", e.g. "src/main/main-adafruit_itsybitsy_esp32.cpp"
 8. Choose the new environment using the bottom environment bottom of Visual Studio Code
-9. Click Build to compile (make sure your main file has at least "void setup()" and "void loop()" defined.
+9. Click Build to compile (make sure your main file has at least "void setup()" and "void loop()" defined

 You will need to do the following to ensure that the TFT_eSPI library is configured for the LilyGO T-Display-S3 or any other device that you're using it for:
 - The platformio.ini file within the project should already have TFT_eSPI as a library dependency.
 If you don't see TFT_eSPI under your ".pio\libdeps" folder > under the PlatformIO home page within Visual Studio Code, click on Libraries, search for TFT_eSPI.
 Click on it and then click on **Add to Project**, select your project and click **Add**.
 Proceed to the next point.